mikecann/convex-orpc/PUBLISHING.md

 ### "You do not have permission to publish"

 - Ensure you're logged in to the correct npm account
+- Verify that Trusted Publishing is properly configured on npmjs.com
-- Check that the package name isn't already taken
+- Check the repository owner and name match exactly
-- Verify the `NPM_TOKEN` secret is correctly set in GitHub

 ### "npm ERR!
 403 Forbidden"

 - The package name might be taken
-- Your npm token might be expired or invalid
+- Trusted Publishing configuration might be incorrect
-- You might not have 2FA configured (required for publishing)
+- You might not have permissions on the npm package

+### GitHub Actions publish fails

+- Verify Trusted Publishing is configured on npmjs.com
+- Check that the workflow filename is exactly `publish.yml`
+- Ensure the `id-token: write` permission is set in the workflow
+- Look at the detailed error message in the GitHub Actions log

 ## CI/CD Workflows